loutownsend-stack/Event-Seeker/README.md

 Background subtraction steps can be useful.
 Uploading a trace of a non-physiological black region, such as in between cells in the line scan, per channel, can help improve SNR.

-**Note if both of your fluorophores are excited well during imaging, this may be unnecessary, but may still reduce artefactual noise**
+**Note if both of your fluorophores are excited well during imaging, this may be unnecessary, but can still reduce artefactual noise**

 This program is designed to be User-friendly, with script comments and explanations as you go.
 Try the mock data sets for a more detailed walkthrough of the program.